narwhalacademy/zebra-crossing/README.md

 - If you ever need to send someone a password, split it in half and send via two different channels (e.g. email + voice call).
 - Put a sticker (or webcam cover) over your laptop's front-facing camera.
 - Don't use Google/Twitter/Facebook to sign up/login to other services – each service should have its own account.
+- Be careful about what you say in your organizational accounts – administrators usually have access to all data (directly or through workarounds) on email, Dropbox, Slack, etc.

 ---